 The invoice summary page gives you an overview of all the key details on the invoice.
 It's good practice to review everything on this page before you make the decision to approve or deny the invoice.

-If you feel like you need more detailed information before you can make that decision, you can select Documents and Timeline in the bottom-right - more information on that page in a moment.
+If you feel like you need more detailed information before you can make that decision, click Documents and Timeline in the bottom-right (more information on that useful page in a moment).

 The header preview on the invoice summary includes:

 - Bank detail validation, if the feature is switched on